Thaumonaut/cosplay-shoot-manager/replit.md

 - Implemented participant management system for shoots
 - Fixed sidebar navigation routing and URL synchronization
 - Set up object storage for avatar uploads with security best practices
-- **Mapbox Integration**: Implemented location autocomplete in shoot creation using Mapbox Geocoding API
+- **Google Maps Places API Integration**: Implemented location autocomplete in shoot creation using Google Maps Places API
-  - Created MapboxLocationSearch component with real-time autocomplete
+  - Created MapboxLocationSearch component with real-time autocomplete (component name kept for compatibility)
-  - Added backend proxy endpoint `/api/mapbox/geocode` to keep API key secure on server
+  - Added backend proxy endpoint `/api/places/autocomplete` to keep API key secure on server
+  - Uses Google Places API (New) with automatic place details fetching for coordinates
   - Location search integrated into AddShootDialog with coordinates and address auto-fill
   - Users can search for locations or select from saved locations in team library
 - **Resource Display**: Added resource display on shoot detail page